Danail-Momchilov/C-Advanced/Stacks and Queues/README.md

 > Hot Potato Problem:

 - Children form a circle and pass a hot potato clockwise
-- Every nth toss a child is removed until only one remains
+- Every n-th toss a child is removed until only one remains
 - Upon removal the potato is passed along
 - Print the child that remains last